nschlia/ffmpegfs/README.md

 Subsequently, many applications will go to the end of an MP4 to read important information before going back to the head of the file and starting playing.
 This will break the whole transcode-on-demand idea of FFmpegfs.

-To get around the restriction, several extensions have been developed, one of which is called "faststart" which relocates the aforementioned meta data from the end to the beginning of the MP4.
+To get around the restriction, several extensions have been developed, one of which is called "faststart", which relocates the aforementioned meta data from the end to the beginning of the MP4.
 Additionally, the size field can be left empty (0). isml (smooth live streaming) is another extension.

-For direct to stream transcoding, several new features in MP4 need to be active (ISMV, faststart, separate_moof/empty_moov to name them) which are not implemented in older versions of FFmpeg (or if available, not working properly).
+For direct-to-stream transcoding, several new features in MP4 need to be active (ISMV, faststart, separate_moof/empty_moov to name a few) which are not implemented in older versions of FFmpeg (or if available, not working properly).

 By default, faststart files will be created with an empty size field so that the file can be started to be written out at once instead of encoding it as a whole before this is possible.
 Encoding it completely would mean it would take some time before playback could start.

-The data part is divided into chunks of about 1 second each, all with its own header, so it is possible to fill in the size fields early enough.
+The data part is divided into chunks of about 1 second each, all with their own header, so it is possible to fill in the size fields early enough.

 As a drawback, not all players support the format, or play it with strange side effects.
 VLC plays the file, but updates the time display every few seconds only.
 When streamed over HTML5 video tags, sometimes there will be no total time shown, but that is OK, as long as the file plays.
 Playback can not be positioned past the current playback position, only backwards.